leaest/dsta-2025-2/README.md

 Inside the github repo run the following codes_
 - `docker build -t dsta-ms2 .` to build the image
 - `docker run --rm dsta-ms2` to run said docker container

+## Docker compose
+To run the entire service created by the docker-compose file run the command:
+`docker compose up`
+To force it to recreate the images you can use: `docker compose up --build` If you want to recreate everything from scratch (including the volumes) use:
+`docker compose down -v` followed by `docker compose up`.